Kinichiro Ishikawa: Contributions to art

 Aside from teaching formal classes, he also organized and led en plein air painting field trips on holidays.
 He advised several art groups, such as the Chi-Hsing Painting Society, Taiwan Watercolor Painting Society, Keelung Asia Art Society, and Taiwan Painting Studio.
-In addition, along with other artists such as Shiotsuki Toho and Gohara Koto, he participated in the planning and judging of the 1st Taiwan Art Exhibition (Taiten).
+In addition, along with other artists such as Tōho Shiotsuki and Gohara Koto, he participated in the planning and judging of the 1st Taiwan Art Exhibition (Taiten).
 He published articles and works in publications.
 He also published Scenic Beauties Collection and Extracurricular Painting Guides.

 His contributions to the promotion and development of Taiwan art education were held in high esteem.
 Students like Ni Chiang-huai, Huang Yi Bin, Lan Yinding, Li Chefan and Chen Zhiqi, received help and inspiration from Ishikawa.
 Ishikawa Kinichiro traveled throughout Taiwan to compose en plein air paintings and his works depict the natural scenery and historical monuments of the island.
 His brushwork was light and agile, colors were bright and appealing and he had a distinctive style of capturing pastoral scenes in a romantic, nostalgic atmosphere.
 Taiwan's Acacia, Zhantan trees (Melia azedarach) and old houses were often the subjects of his paintings.